Publications

 title = {Autoguiado de robots móviles mediante redes neuronales},

-author = {Mª Concepción Marcos Provecho and Roberto Guzmán Martínez and Rocío Alaiz Rodríguez},
+author = {Mª Concepción Marcos-Provecho and Roberto Guzmán-Martínez and Rocío Alaiz-Rodríguez},

 year = {2004},